AMAZON WEB SERVICES TEAMS UP WITH PITTSBURGH HEALTH DATA ALLIANCE

 Much to look forward to in healthcare innovation

 The combination of academic, clinical and commercial enterprise resources the PHDA and AWS collaboration represents is significant.
-The combined approach avoids fragmented data collection and analytics while integrating guidance from medical professionals throughout the process.
-Through the study of real-world medical data conducted by esteemed clinicians and foremost computing minds using the latest in computing technology, advanced patient care and positive outcomes will be realized sooner.
+Their approach avoids fragmented data collection and analytics while integrating guidance from medical professionals throughout the process.
+Their new insights and breakthrough developments are highly anticipated by patients and the medical community.

 Thank you for reading this story